betweenTwoPoints/react-robofriends/README.md

 ## Description

-An web application made with React.
+A web application made with React.
 It is a list of robots which can be filtered.
-Data is fetch from https://jsonplaceholder.typicode.com/
+Data is fetched from https://jsonplaceholder.typicode.com/